About

 Third-party Investigation

-The MHS Board has initiated a comprehensive, external investigation led by trauma-informed investigators from Aleta Law.
+The MHS Board initiated in April a comprehensive, external investigation led by trauma-informed investigators from Aleta Law.
 We want to emphasize that Aleta Law is not a legal advocate for the School.
 Instead, they are serving as neutral investigators to discover any improper conduct, to examine what faculty and administrators may have known about it, and to chronicle and report on how they responded.

 After the fact-finding is complete, Aleta Law will prepare an investigative report that includes findings and conclusions.
 MHS will share the full report — not just a summary — with our entire community, as part of our commitment to being forthright and transparent in this process.